 Let’s be honest.
 We all know that sleep is a big deal… nobody likes being a tired zombie.
 But did you know just how much a good night’s sleep impacts your brain?

-Here’s some of our favourite tips to help you get a great sleep!
+Here are some of our favourite tips to help you get a great sleep!

 - Figure out a routine.
 What do you want your bedtime routine to be?
-Having a consistent bedtime routine helps signal your brain that it’s time to get ready to sleep.
+Having a consistent bedtime routine helps signal to your brain that it’s time to get ready to sleep.
 We love reading a cozy book, listening to a meditation podcast, or taking a bath.

 - Now, what if you can’t fall asleep?
 If you’re awake for more than 20 minutes in the middle of the night, don’t just lie there or toss and turn… that can signal to your brain that your bed is a place of sleeplessness.
-We recommend you getting up out of bed, and doing something relaxing and quiet.
+We recommend getting up out of bed and doing something relaxing and quiet.
 Do that for about 20 minutes, then get back into bed and try to sleep again.
 The biggest thing to avoid is picking up your phone or tablet… that’s far too disruptive for your brain.

 - If you sleep on your front or back, try sleeping on your left side!
 Studies have shown that doing so can aid in digestion, reduce heartburn, boost your brain health, and reduce snoring/sleep apnea.